J-CF-Leung/Study_Vault/Physics/IB Physics/Topics in Classical Mechanics.md

 - Spinning around the $1-$/$3-$axis: $\omega$ cannot change at constant $\bm{J}$ _without decreasing/increasing energy_, therefore it is _stable_
 - Spinning around the $2-$axis: _Unstable_, the polhode will make large excursions around the body
+- This is the famous _tennis racket theorem_

 ## The Major Axis Theorem for non-rigid bodies